Dan Mitrione

-Daniel Anthony Mitrione (August 4, 1920 – August 10, 1970) was a U.S. government official in Latin America, where he taught torture techniques to local authoritarian regimes.
-He was kidnapped and executed by the Tupamaros, a Marxist–Leninist guerrilla group fighting against the Uruguayan government, in Montevideo, Uruguay in 1970.
+Daniel Anthony Mitrione (August 4, 1920 – August 10, 1970) was an American police officer and advisor.
+Under the aegis of the International Cooperation Administration and, later, the U.S. Agency for International Development, Mitrione advised law enforcement bodies in Brazil and Uruguay.
+In July and August 1970, he was kidnapped and later killed by Tupamaro guerrillas in Montevideo.
+After his death, Mitrione was accused of having been a torture instructor.

-A Cuban who claimed to have infiltrated the CIA said Mitrione would use homeless people as guinea pigs for torture methods, and had personally tortured four homeless people to death during a training session that he witnessed.

 Early life and career

 Dan Mitrione was born in Italy, the second son of Joseph and Maria Mitrione.
 The family emigrated to The United States soon after Dan's birth, settling in Richmond in Indiana, where Mitrione grew up.
 Mitrione married Henrietta Lind while serving on a Michigan naval base during World War II, and the couple eventually had nine children.
+One of Mitrione's sons, Dan Jr., became an FBI agent but was sentenced to ten years in prison in 1985 after stealing 90 lb of confiscated cocaine.
 After the war ended, Mitrione became a police officer in Richmond.
 He started as a patrolman in 1945, rising through the ranks until he was hired as the Richmond chief of police in 1956, a position which he held until 1960.

-Career in the Office of Public Safety
+Brazil

 In 1960, Mitrione joined the Public Safety program of the International Cooperation Administration (ICA).
 The program, begun in 1954, provided U.S. aid and training to civilian police in countries around the world.
 Mitrione's first post was in Belo Horizonte, a large city about 250 miles northwest of Rio de Janeiro.

 During the two years Mitrione was posted in Belo Horizonte, ICA was replaced by the United States Agency for International Development, and the police aid program was reorganized into the Office of Public Safety (OPS).

-Brazil
+A key part of Mitrione's mission in Brazil was assuring the local population that OPS assistance to local police did not constitute espionage; to this end, he founded a program which brought thousands of schoolchildren to a municipal police station which hosted a display on the OPS's mission.

-Mitrione was transferred to Rio de Janeiro in 1962, where he trained the secret police of the Department of Political and Social Order.
-He played a role in the 1964 Brazilian coup d'état.
+After two years in Belo Horizonte, Mitrione was transferred to Rio de Janeiro in 1962, where he trained the secret police of the Department of Political and Social Order.
+He was working in this role during the 1964 Brazilian coup d'état.
 By the end of the 1960s, USAID had trained over 100,000 Brazilian police officers.
-After two years in Belo Horizonte, Mitrione was transferred to Rio de Janeiro in 1962, where he served as a training adviser for another five years.
 In 1967, he was rotated back to the United States and taught for two years at the OPS International Police Academy in Washington, D.C.